-Password Depot Enterprise Server supports X.509 SSL certificates in PEM and DER format.
-With a certificate, users can verify the identity of a server before sending confidential information to it.
+Password Depot Enterprise Server supports X.509 SSL certificates in PEM format.
+Using a certificate, users can verify the identity of a server before sending confidential information.

-Before you decide to use SSL connections, please note the following points:
+Prior to using SSL connections, please note the following:

-2) For cross-platform compatibility, we need to use the OpenSSL library, which has some limitations and is not recommended by Apple for use on systems such as iOS and macOS.
+2) For cross-platform compatibility, we need to use the OpenSSL library, which has some limitations and is not recommended by Apple on systems such as iOS and macOS.

-3) The use of self-signed certificates is pointless and is not recommended.
-Only certificates signed by a known CA can be used to validate a Password Depot Enterprise Server.
+3) Using self-signed certificates is pointless and thus not recommended.
+Only certificates signed by a known CA (Certificate oder Certification Authority) can be used to validate Password Depot Enterprise Server.
 If you already have a Web server that runs on HTTPS, using its SSL certificate is a suitable solution.
-Otherwise, you may need to order a new SSL Certificate from one of the recognised Certificate Authorities.
+Otherwise, you may need to order a new SSL certificate from one of the recognised Certificate Authorities.

-4) To use SSL connections, you must install a valid SSL Certificate issued by a recognized Certificate Authority.
-The Enterprise Server can generate a dummy certificate to test the use of the SSL connection if no other certificate is available.
+4) To use SSL connections, you must install a valid SSL certificate issued by a recognized Certificate Authority.
+The Enterprise Server can generate a dummy certificate to test the SSL connection if no other certificate is available.
 In practice, however, the dummy certificate is useless because it can easily be falsified by third parties.

-7) To install an SSL certificate, you must enter the following:
+7) To install an SSL certificate (go to the Server Manager and click Manage -> Server settings -> General -> Install Certificate), you must enter the following:

 - The fully qualified path to the certificate file on the server.

-- If the above certificate contains both public and private keys, leave the field blank.
-If the private key is stored in a separate file, specify the full path to the private key.
+- If the above certificate contains both public and private keys, please enter the fully qualified path to the certificate file on the server again.
+If the private key is stored in a separate file, specify the full path to the private key here.

-- Password for access to the private key.
+- The password for accessing the private key.